hpc/charliecloud/doc/tutorial.rst

 Prepping image
 --------------

-Charliecloud can either run out of a normal directory or a mounted SquashFS with the latter being the recommended route.
-In the case of the TAR archive be aware that the process of unpacking it will overwrite an existing directory.
+Charliecloud can either run out of a normal directory or an internally mounted SquashFS (recommended).
+In the case of the tarball be aware that the process of unpacking it will overwrite an existing directory.

 SquashFS:
 ::